 Bonnet was, as reflected in his deep and varied interests, a ‘boundary spanner’ or polymath, a type of person that is badly needed today.
-We tend to see more and more people with esoteric specialisations, and ever fewer people with the broad spectrum of talent required to deal with cross-cutting issues.
+We tend to see more and more people with 'exotic' specialisations, and ever fewer people with the broad spectrum of talent required to deal with cross-cutting issues.

 Next time you walk in the park, think about two points that Bonnet left for us: a link between mathematics and nature, and the need to think beyond siloed fields in discussing politics or doing scientific research.

 For example, as we are trying to regulate artificial intelligence, we may - at least - consult the way nature has regulated the development of ‘biological algorithms’ since time immemorial.